 International Language Programs (ILP) has countries all over the world you can volunteer in, meaning the shoes you pack will depend on which country you are serving in.

 Don't worry if you're not sure where you want to volunteer yet (it's hard to decide!)
 Click here to start your application now and decide where you want to go later!

 Here are a few guidelines and suggestions to consider while you're packing up for your semester abroad with ILP:

 Quality is best

 No matter where you travel to, you're going to be walking way more than you ever expected.
 Probably the best investment you could make your international trip is a pair of good quality, comfortable walking shoes.
-So, if you're wondering whether you should save money or not...personally I would spend a little bit more when choosing the shoes I'm going to be wearing because I don't want all those blisters or sore feet every night.
+Personally I would spend a little bit more when choosing the shoes I'm going to be wearing because I don't want blisters or sore feet every night.

 Quality doesn't mean it has to be crazy expensive though.
-We're going to suggestion some of the more better quality shoes and they are a bit pricier than say Payless Shoes.
+We're going to suggestion some of the more better quality shoes and they are a bit pricier than maybe you've spent on shoes before.
 But, you can also find great deals on sites like Sierra Trading Post, Campsaver and Backcountry.
 Sign up for their mailing list and they usually email you a coupon to get a certain % off on top of their already lower prices.
-So before you head straight to the retailer's site, check around for deals.

 - They are durable and last foreeeeever.